nlenno1/find-my-meal-ms2/README.md

 zero-waste.html
 - Page title to confirm which service the user has selected
-- Indredient selector to allow users to add ingredients that they want to search with
+- Ingredient selector to allow users to add ingredients that they want to search with
     - Ingredient input box allows user to input a custom ingredient name
     - Add button to create ingredient element with remove item button
     - Remove button on ingredient allows user to remove the item from the screen and the selected list
     - Ingredients display to allow users to see ingredients already added
-- "Use ingredients in My Supplies" check box option for ingredient selector which uses previously added ingredients to the My Supplies array only in the recipe search
+- "Use ingredients in My Supplies" check box option for ingredient selector which uses previously added ingredients to the"My Supplies" array only in the recipe search
-- Results title to confirm that results have been found or if an error has occured during the API call and display process
+- Results title to confirm that results have been found or if an error has occurred during the API call and display process
 - Results cards displayed after searching containing;
     - Recipe title
     - Amount of likes the recipe has
-    - Ingreients used from the ingredient selector
+    - Ingredients used from the ingredient selector
     - Ingredients that are needed to make the recipe
     - "View Recipe" button to take the user to the full details of that recipe